dandrino/terrain-erosion-3-ways/README.md

   <br><em>Land mask.
 Black is ocean, and white is land.</em>
 </p>

 The next step is to define the nodes on which the river network will be generated.
 A straightforward approach is to assign a node to each (x, y) coordinate of the image, however this has a tendency to create horizontal and vertical artifacts in the final product.
-Instead will we create out nodes by sampling some random points across the grid using [Poisson disc sampling](https://www.jasondavies.com/poisson-disc/).
+Instead will we create our nodes by sampling some random points across the grid using [Poisson disc sampling](https://www.jasondavies.com/poisson-disc/).
 After that we use [Delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) to connect the nodes.

 <p align="center">
   <img src="images/poisson_disc_sampling.png" width=40%>